Columbia College (Missouri): 1890s–1920s

 During her administration, she spearheaded the construction of four new buildings—St. Clair Hall, Dorsey Hall, Launer Auditorium and Missouri Hall—all of which are still in use today.
-She doubled the size of the faculty, held the first Ivy Chain ceremony, launched a college magazine, created a college orchestra, started a women's basketball team, and implemented the then-innovative cap-and-gown uniform, which students wore in public.
+She doubled the size of the faculty, held the first Ivy Chain ceremony, launched a college magazine, created a college orchestra, and started a women's basketball team.
+She also implemented the then-innovative cap-and-gown uniform, rather than the previous bonnets.
 She also changed the college from a four-year school to one of the first accredited junior colleges in the country.